 The OECM is an organisation that seeks to raise awareness about the benefits of access to cannabis for patients across the country.
 They highlighted the problems associated with the current laws; which were driving patients to obtain cannabis from the black market.

 There are only limited medicinal cannabis products available on medical prescription at present.
-Sativex, Epidiolex, Nabilone and Dronabinol can be prescribed, but they are all costly.
-For example, Sativex costs over €400 per bottle and can only be given to patients with multiple sclerosis.
+The only medicine sold in Spain is Sativex; however, it is challenging to buy it, as it costs over €400 per bottle and can only be acquired by patients with multiple sclerosis.

-As a result, Spanish patients are choosing to grow their own instead, or visit a cannabis social club.
-Carola Perez suffers from chronic pain and uses cannabis in an attempt to ease her symptoms.
-She grows 16 strains at home, and using the plants, can create ‘medicines’ based on what levels of CBD, THC, indica or sativa she requires.
+Consequently, Spanish patients are opting to grow their medicinal products or visit a cannabis social club.
+Carola Perez (President of the Spanish Observatory for Medicinal Cannabis and a medicinal cannabis user) suffers from chronic pain and uses cannabis for pain relief.
+She grows 16 cannabis varieties at home and can make “medicines” based on CBD, THC, Indica, or Sativa levels.

 “No pharmaceutical company is going to offer us that,” a cannabis activist states.
 “Only nature can offer us that.”

 Industrial hemp in Spain

 Hemp has been a part of the country’s history for centuries.
 In the 21st century, the industry has experienced a revival, with Spanish farmers capitalising on the economic potential of the plant.

 It’s unsurprising, given the suitability of Spain’s climate for growing hemp.
 With an average 2,500 hours of sunshine a year, several harvests are possible.
 At present, EU directives permit the production of hemp as long as the THC levels are below 0.2%.
 The Royal Decree 1729/1999 lets farmers cultivate 25 different varieties of hemp in Spain.
 All seeds must be EU-certified to be regarded as legal.

 Good to know